nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You may change the type of the user, from `buyer` to `seller` & vice versa
 - You can remove all the person’s properties by typing `pr/` without specifying any properties after it.

 Examples:

 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower t/seller` Edits the name of the 2nd person to be `Betsy Crower` and updates teh 2nd person's user type to `seller`.
 - `edit 2 n/Betsy Crower pr/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing properties.

 ### Locating persons by name: `find`